Tom Kopp

 Thomas Warren Kopp (September 18, 1938 – November 10, 2007) was a minor league baseball player and collegiate American football coach.
+He also played minor league football player in the Atlantic Coast Football League.
 He served as the head football coach at Colby College from 1979 to 1982.
 Kopp had previously served as an assistant football coach at Dartmouth College from 1971 to 1978.